karbassi/mastery-curriculum/2_variables_and_statements.md

 In the case above, here's what's happening.
 The computer executes the code `1 + 1` character-by-character:

 - The program world fetches the object referenced by the name `1`.
-- The program world asks the object referenced by `1` if it understands what `+` is.
+- The program world asks the object referenced by `1` if it understands the message `+`.
 - the object referenced by `1` says "yes, it means 'add the value of whatever number object comes after'".
 - The program world fetches the object referenced by the name `2`.
 - The first object referenced by `1` adds the value of the object referenced by `2` to itself.
 The result is returned to the program world.